barbedStingray/flexioncodereview/README.md

 # Flexion Code Challenge (unit-conversion)
 Hello!
-This is my submission for the Flexion Code Challenge in April of 2024.
+This submission is from Ben Rehmann for the Flexion Code Challenge in April of 2024.

 ## Project Description
 The objective of this application is to assist teachers in grading worksheets for a science unit.
 Currently, the worksheets focus on converting units of Temperature and Volume.
 With the application, teachers can input their questions, units of measurement, and student responses to validate answers.